National Baptist Convention, USA: Sunday School Publishing Board

 The Sunday School Publishing Board is the official publisher of the convention and provides all of the educational resources of the convention.
 The board was founded in 1915 following disputes between R. H. Boyd and the convention, and is one of the largest African American owned publishing companies.
 The Sunday School Publishing Board supplies books, textbooks, curriculum and other resources.

-Laymen and Women's ministries
+Laymen and women's ministries

 The National Baptist Laymen's Movement is the men's ministry within the convention.
 It was organized at the 43rd Annual Session of the National Baptist Convention in Los Angeles, California, in 1923.
 Also, notably led by Sarah Willie Layton and Nannie Helen Burroughs, the National Baptist Women's Auxiliary is the women's organizational arm of the convention.

-Missions
+Missions and humanitarianism

-The convention has a missionary organization, the National Baptist Foreign Mission Board; it also has a humanitarian organization, NBC USA Disaster Management.
+The convention has a missionary organization, the National Baptist Foreign Mission Board.
 Its missionary organization primarily supports missions work throughout Africa, the Caribbean, and Central America.
 Its African missions are located in Liberia, Sierra Leone, Guinea, Nigeria, South Africa, Lesotho, Eswatini, Malawi, Zambia, and Kenya.
 Its Caribbean missions are mainly in Trinidad and Tobago.
+It also has a humanitarian organization, NBC USA Disaster Management.